jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-02b.md

 At such a point, the worker gives too much free work and stops working by holding mutinous strikes and protests, which became so common in the 1970's and 80's.
 It also paralyzes governments which become mired in debt, and is seen in government shutdowns in the US and the increase in corporate lobbying which funds the pauper congressmen.

-To prevent such high inflation, the sweet-spot became 2% -- higher than the 0% that was advocated in the 1970s and what pantrynomics actually advocates, but lower than the 4+% that would bring instability.
+To prevent such high inflation, the sweet-spot became 2% -- higher than the 0% that was advocated in the 1970s and what Supereconomics actually advocates, but lower than the 4+% that would bring instability.
 The focus on stability then became the job of central banks*.

 Thus, while economists focus on **growth** to generate employment, central banks focus on **price stability** to keep that employment.